 The recommended sleep cycle is of 8-hours of comfortable sleep, but nearly two-thirds of Americans are unable to get it.

-Sleep deprivation might be cool in your a teenage but on a long-term basis, it has serious adverse effects on your health.
+Sleep deprivation might be cool if you’re a teenager but on a long-term basis, it has serious adverse effects on your health.

 Not only does it affect your weight adversely, but also makes you prone to heart disease, slow metabolism, depression, stroke, and diabetes.

 What Happens When You Are Sleep Deprived?

-Whatever the “real” cause of not getting enough sleep is, consider the fact how it’s affecting your weight.
+Whatever the “real” cause of not getting enough sleep is, consider the fact of how it’s affecting your weight.

-When you don’t get adequate sleep, it affects the production of two hormones which regulate the metabolism and hunger levels: leptin and ghrelin.
+When you don’t get adequate sleep, it affects the production of two hormones that regulate the metabolism and hunger levels: leptin and ghrelin.

 1. You May Feel More Hungry